jonnagel/job_search/README.md

 # INTRO
 I'm reviving a side project from the past.
+The goal is to efficiently and deterministically match opportunities with with my personality via similarity matching methods.

+Datasets:

+# web job search APIs (more info to be added)
+# personal email, personality tests, etc

 **Warning** : this is a work in progress